semji/reputationvip.github.io/_posts/2015-08-14-symfony2-load-fixtures-thanks-to-behat.md

 ## Translate Gherkin language to data

-If you already use behat on your projet, "Given" steps definitions are certainly already defined in one of your Context.
+If you are already using behat on your projet, "Given" steps definitions are certainly already defined in one of your Context.
 Example of steps corresponding to fixtures above :

 {% highlight php startinline=true %}